LaunchAcademy/blergomatic/README.md

 - debugging with pry - in both in our code & our tests
 - interpreting the intent of the test
 - a large textual operation

-### Possible Discussion Topics
-* rspec vs. rake - usability secrets from the masters
-* instance variables - to create or not to create in instance methods?
-* attr_reader vs. attr_accessor
-* when do classes need to require each other?